alexfigliolia/metrics-queue-react/README.md

 ### useMetricSubscription

-For a more minimal approach, this package also exposed a hook:
+For a more minimal approach, this package also exposes a hook:

 ```JavaScript
 import { useMetricSubscription } from "metrics-queue-react";